lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 {{#header-snippet sw/device/lib/crypto/include/hash.h otcrypto_hash }}

-### HASH-XOF

-Two separate APIs (SHAKE, CSHAKE) are defined for the Extendable-Output Functions (XOF) based on SHA3.
-The supported XOF modes for SHAKE are SHAKE128 and  SHAKE256; and for CSHAKE are cSHAKE128 and cSHAKE256.
+The cryptolib supports the SHAKE and cSHAKE extendable-output functions, which can produce a varaible-sized digest.
+To avoid locking up the KMAC block, only a one-shot mode is supported.

 <!-- TODO: fix header to have shake/cshake! -->
 {{#header-snippet sw/device/lib/crypto/include/hash.h otcrypto_xof }}

-### Streaming Hash API
+### Streaming mode

-The streaming mode API is used for incremental hashing use-case, where the data to be hashed is split and passed in multiple blocks.
+The streaming mode API is used for incremental hashing, where the data to be hashed is split and passed in multiple blocks.

-The streaming mode is supported **only for SHA2** hash modes (SHA256, SHA384, SHA512).
+Streaming is supported **only for SHA2** hash modes (SHA256, SHA384, SHA512), because these hash functions are implemented in software and their state can therefore be saved without locking up hardware blocks.

-It is implemented using the INIT/UPDATE/FINAL structure:
-- **INIT** initializes the context parameter.
-- **UPDATE** is called repeatedly with message bytes to be hashed.
-The intermediate digest is stored in the context.
-- **FINAL** computes the final digest, copies the result to the output buffer, and clears context.
+Attempting to use the streaming API for SHA3 will result in an error.

 {{#header-snippet sw/device/lib/crypto/include/hash.h otcrypto_hash_init }}
 {{#header-snippet sw/device/lib/crypto/include/hash.h otcrypto_hash_update }}
 {{#header-snippet sw/device/lib/crypto/include/hash.h otcrypto_hash_final }}

-## MAC
+## Message Authentication

-A message authentication code provides integrity and authentication checks using a secret key shared between two parties.
-OpenTitan supports two kinds of MACS:
+OpenTitan supports two kinds of message authentication codes (MACs):
 - HMAC, a simple construction based on cryptographic hash functions
 - KMAC, a Keccak-based MAC

-OpenTitan's [HMAC block][hmac] supports HMAC-SHA256 mode of operation with a key length of 256 bits.
+OpenTitan's [HMAC block][hmac] supports HMAC-SHA256 with a key length of 256 bits.
-The [KMAC block][kmac] supports KMAC128 and KMAC 256, with a key length of \[128, 192, 256, 384, 512\] bits.
+The [KMAC block][kmac] supports KMAC128 and KMAC256, with a key length of 128, 192, 256, 384, or 512 bits.

-### Supported Modes

-APIs are defined to support the following modes: MAC key generation, HMAC-SHA256, KMAC128 and KMAC256.
-Key sizes supported are 256 bits for HMAC and \[128, 192, 256, 384, 512\] bits for KMAC.

-The HMAC API supports both one-shot and streaming modes of operation.

-Kindly refer to the links in the [reference](#reference) section for more information on the HMAC and the KMAC constructions and supported modes.

 ### Key Generation

+Given a key configuration, generate an HMAC or KMAC key.
+The key may be either randomly generated or derived using the key manager, depending on the configuration.

 {{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_mac_keygen }}

-### One-shot API
+### One-shot mode

-This mode is used when the entire data to be authenticated is available upfront.

 {{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_hmac }}
 {{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_kmac }}

-### Streaming API
+### Streaming mode

 The streaming mode API is used for incremental hashing use-case, where the data to be hashed is split and passed in multiple blocks.

-The streaming mode is supported **only for HMAC-SHA256**.
+To avoid locking up the KMAC hardware, the streaming mode is supported **only for HMAC**.

-It is implemented using the INIT/UPDATE/FINAL structure:
-- **INIT** initializes the context parameter.
-- **UPDATE** is called repeatedly with message bytes.
-The intermediate digest is stored in the context.
-- **FINAL** computes the final tag, copies the result to the output buffer, and clears context.

 {{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_hmac_init }}
 {{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_hmac_update }}